 Triassic of Portugal: During the summers of 2009-2011 I co-led field expeditions to the Late Triassic mudstones of the Algarve region of southern Portugal.
 This work is in conjunction with Octavio Mateus and Richard Butler, and has also involved several students and geologists.
 Our work primarily focuses on a thick, dense bonebed located only meters below the CAMP volcanic basalt flows that mark the end Triassic mass extinction.
-We have excavated a great deal of material, which is currently under preparation and study, and are building a long-term project with the aim of annual summer excavations.
+We excavated a great deal of material, including many skeletons of the new temnospondyl species Metoposaurus algarvensis (the 'Super Salamander') and the first phytosaur fossil from the Iberian Peninsula.

 Triassic of Poland: Richard Butler and also have a strong fieldwork collaboration with Grzegorz Niedzwiedzki and Tomasz Sulej from the Institute of Paleobiology in Warsaw.
 During the summers of 2008-2012 we have spent time in Poland, often exploring several Triassic bone and footprint sites in southern and central Poland.
 Most of these sites are working clay quarries, and in some cases specimens are found in dense bonebeds.
 At other sites, rich footprint horizons are present.
 We discovered several intriguing specimens, including bones and footprints, some of which are the oldest stem dinosaurs in the global fossil record.

-: Lithuania is a small country in northeastern Europe, which is as flat and featureless as my home in Illinois, and which for centuries has bounced back and forth between many of Europe's most oppressive empires.
+: Lithuania is as flat and featureless as my home in Illinois, and for centuries has bounced back and forth between many of Europe's most oppressive empires.
 Understandably, there has been little paleontological research here.
 In 2009, 2010, and 2012 I co-led field reconnaissance missions to the Triassic of Lithuania, with Richard Butler, Grzegorz Niedzwiedzki, Piotr Szrek, and Tomasz Sulej.
 We discovered the first Mesozoic terrestrial vertebrate fossils from Lithuania: some phytosaur teeth and jaw fragments that we described in 2012.